-For employees and drivers that are in need of a new car, Novated leasing has offered a practical solution.
-Almost everyone can relate to the struggles of forking out money for a big purchase.
-A Novated lease makes for an easy financial solution.
+For employees and drivers that are in need of a new car, novated leasing is a practical solution.
+We can all relate to the struggles of forking out money for a big purchase, so a novated lease makes for an easy financial solution.

 1. What are Novated Leases?